 A US submarine is tasked with a rescue mission to the Arctic, in part as cover for a covert operation.
-Oddly talky Cold War drama, through with solid technical credits and some fun performances, not least from McGoohan.
+Oddly talky Cold War drama, though with solid technical credits and some fun performances, not least from McGoohan.
 The relative lack of action is compensated for in part by some great model work and an anti-militaristic angle.

 A submarine captain and his new second-in-command clash during a military crisis.
 Excellent testosterone-fuelled drama, making full claustrophobic use of naval service underwater tropes.
 Superior technical credits and a rousing score supplement the crew of capable character actors.

 1944 France.
 A US squad behind German lines encounter a supersoldier programme.
 Well-mounted horror/military action hybrid that doesn’t quite make the most of its well-worn B-movie premise, but is great to look at and has an appealing young cast.

 Five former soldiers plan a robbery on a drug lord’s jungle hideout.
 Well-sustained heist-goes-wrong thriller with a military angle.
 A superb cast lifts straightforward genre material, somewhat elevated by serious handling and moviemaking craftsmanship throughout.

 In 1944 Italy, a US army troop behind enemy lines find a crashed spaceship.
 Engaging-enough low-budget SF/horror/war hybrid, with a witty script and a keen sense of its modest production values.